What is Glacuoma?

 Comprehensive Glaucoma Treatment

 Effective glaucoma treatment can help to slow the deterioration of your eyesight and extend the amount of time that you enjoy clear vision.
 Debilitating conditions such as glaucoma are a strong example of the importance of regular eye exams.
 This disease is often imperceptible to the patient and is detected via a comprehensive eye exam.
 As we grow older our eyes can begin to deteriorate and serious conditions such as glaucoma can begin to develop.
-If you are over the age of 40 we recommend that you receive an annual eye exam, and if you have a family history of serious eye disease, it may become beneficial to get one every six months.

 Early detection, diagnosis, and treatment can lead to effective management of this incurable disease and the team at South Bay Retina are proud to provide a level of service that allows our patients to successfully manage this disease.
-If you require surgery for your glaucoma, Dr. Nairan has in-depth knowledge and experience with vitreoretinal conditions that is nearly unmatched.

 Are Certain People More Likely to Get Glaucoma?